 3.7.
 Upon acceptance of the vehicle, the fuel shall be replaced with appropriate emission test reference fuel, unless the manufacturer accepts the use of market fuel.

 3.8.
-In the case of vehicles equipped with periodically regenerating systems as defined in paragraph 2.20., it shall be established that the vehicle is not approaching a regeneration period.
+In the case of vehicles equipped with periodically regenerating systems as defined in paragraph 2.20. of this Regulation, it shall be established that the vehicle is not approaching a regeneration period.
 (The manufacturer must be given the opportunity to confirm this).

 3.8.1.
 If this is the case, the vehicle must be driven until the end of the regeneration.
 If regeneration occurs during emissions measurement, then a further test must be carried out to ensure that regeneration has been completed.
 A complete new test shall then be performed, and the first and second test results not taken into account.